 Anonymous HIV Testing

-Heartland CARES offers FREE rapid HIV testing by appointment or on a walk-in basis.
-Results from rapid HIV tests are available in about 20 minutes; this testing includes an extensive pre- and posttest counseling session.
+Heartland CARES offers FREE rapid HIV testing by appointment or on a walk-in basis at our offices in Paducah at 619 North 30th Street and at public events elsewhere as advertised on our social media channels.
+Results from rapid HIV tests are available in about 15 minutes; this testing includes an extensive pre- and post-test counseling session.

 Why should you have an HIV test?

 - Federal guidelines recommend that everyone ages 13-64 get tested for HIV at least once in their lifetime.
 People at higher risk, such as people with more than one sex partner in the year, people diagnosed with sexually transmitted infections, sexually active gay and bisexual men, and people who inject drugs should get tested at least once a year.

 - Getting tested for HIV can give you important information and help keep you – and others – safe.
 Knowing your HIV status is vital to your health.
 If you find out you are HIV-positive, you will be linked to medical care immediately that improves your health, prolongs your life, and greatly lowers your chance of spreading HIV to others.

 Frequently Asked Questions

 - What is the difference between “confidential” and “anonymous” testing?

 - Confidential testing means that the results of any HIV test performed will not be revealed to anybody except designated clinic staff, and in some cases, specific public health officials.
 Confidential testing will usually require a person to give their details (name, age, address) to the clinic performing the test.
 At Heartland CARES, a person who requests anonymous testing is given a unique identifying code.
 No official record of that person being tested will be made and no identifying details will be passed on to public health authorities in case of a positive result.

 - What does a Reactive test result indicate?